mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0-beta1/index.md

 <!-- not in 1.13 Docs with RN filter
-- Universal Installer to provision EBS volumes (DCOS-47221) The Universal Installer now provides the ability to provision AWS EBS volumes and attach them to the Private Agents within a cluster.
+- Universal Installer to provision EBS volumes (DCOS-47221) The Universal Installer now provides the ability to provision AWS EBS volumes and attach them to the private agents within a cluster.

 Documented here: https://docs.mesosphere.com/services/beta-storage/0.5.3-beta/install/provision-extra-volumes/
 -->